 1. Are NSAIDs safe for cats?

 - There are differences between cats and other pets.
-So you should only use a drug that your veterinarian specifically prescribes for your cat.
+So, you should only use a drug that your veterinarian specifically prescribes for your cat.

 While licensed NSAIDs have been shown to be safe for use in cats, adverse or unfavorable effects can still occur.
 Most are mild, but some can be serious and may involve the gastrointestinal tract (stomach and intestines), kidneys, cardiovascular system (heart and blood vessels), or liver.
-Adverse effects may include:
+Unfavorable effects may include: